hmslima/sambahsacompletegrammar/sambahsa.md

-I structured the grammar in the following way: I avoid the presentation of a new content that demands the previous knowledge of other no-mentioned subject, for example: if for learning the future verbal tense is necessary to know the infinitive, I will teach the infinitive before; if for learning the declination is necessary some basic grammar knowledge, I will bring back those teachings from middle school's classes.
+I structured the grammar in the following way: I avoid the presentation of a new content that demands the previous knowledge of other no-mentioned subject, for example: if for learning the future verbal tense it's necessary to know the infinitive, I will teach the infinitive before; if for learning the declination is necessary some basic grammar knowledge, I will bring back those teachings from middle school's classes.
 I believe that this way is the less annoying for the beginner.

-This book was made in the way that it serves the student with no any previous knowledge, in other words, I am assuming you don't know another language and even you don't know certain basic grammar terms.
-Thus a student can read this grammar without the necessity of consulting other book, except dictionaries. *The goal of this grammar is to be accessible to everyone*.
+This book was made in the way that it serves the student without any previous knowledge, in other words, I am assuming you don't know another language and you even don't know certain basic grammar terms.
+Thus a student can read this grammar without the necessity of consulting other books, except dictionaries. *The goal of this grammar is to be accessible to everyone*!

-**What I am going to say is important, so pay attention!** When you study, don't be in a hurry for decorating all cases in the accusative or all the list of prepositions once, take it easy, since you will use some words more times than other ones.
+**What I am going to say is important, so pay attention!** When you study, don't be in a hurry for decorating all cases in the accusative or all the list of prepositions once, take it easy (!), since you will use some words more times than other ones.
 No grammar was made to be read just once, but many times.
-Now you are starting, read the chapters only once, twice at most, then go on to the next chapter.
+Now that you are starting, read the chapters only once, twice at most, then go on to the next chapter.
 After finishing the reading of the grammar, start reading texts, they will help you to increase your vocabulary and improve you grammar knowledge, since you